DoclerLabs/openstack/openstack-installer/docs/configuration.rst

                                      # There is no default value, since it depends on your environment.
 Not giving any
                                      # value here will use the same network for front-end and replication traffic.

+There are several other settings exposed which can be used to fine-tune ceph, see roles/ceph_monitor/defaults/main.yml and roles/ceph_osd/defaults/main.yml.

 Configuring ceph includes setting up disk space for OSD usage.
 The recommended way is to give whole disks to Ceph, and to use a fast journal device (like fast SSDs, or even NVMes).
 Since the disk configuration likely different on the storage nodes, it is the best to put it as host variables in the inventory.
 If you're absolutely sure that